-At St Mary's, joined up handwriting is taught with a sequential and progressive approach.
-Handwriting sessions are taught regularly to the children and follow a continuous cursive programme, as provided by the Twinkl handwriting scheme.
-Children are introduced to precursive letter formation in EYFS.
-Then, in Year 1 they begin to develop a continuous cursive style.
+At St Mary's, handwriting is taught with a sequential and progressive approach.
+Handwriting sessions are taught regularly to the children and begin with printed letters that follow the Little Wandle Phonics scheme.
+They continue to develop this throughout KS1 until they are ready to begin joining some letters.
 Teachers and support staff are expected to model the handwriting style.
-The children practise their handwriting within weekly spelling sessions and have separate handwriting booklets.
-They are expected to apply this continuous cursive script into their daily writing, and as they move through Key stage 2, with increasing legibility, fluency and speed.
+When children are ready, usually at the start of Year 3, they move to a cursive font, from the Twinkl Handwriting scheme and as they move through Key stage 2, they increase their legibility, fluency and speed.